 - Add the rice, soy sauce and sesame oil, mix until the rice is heated through, then lower the heat and leave it for a couple of minutes while you cook the eggs.

-- Cook the eggs in 1 tbsp of vegetable oil until the egg while is set and the yolks are still runny.
+- Cook the eggs in 1 tablespoon of vegetable oil until the egg while is set and the yolks are still runny.

 - Top rice with fried eggs, sliced green onions and sesame seeds before serving.